Operational excellence - Operational Excellence Pillar

 The following are the design principles for operational excellence in the cloud:

-• Perform operations as code: In the cloud, you can apply the same engineering discipline that you use for application code to your entire environment.
-You can define your entire workload (applications, infrastructure, etc.) as code and update it with code.
-You can script your operations procedures and automate their process by launching them in response to events.
-By performing operations as code, you limit human error and create consistent responses to events.
+• Safely automate where possible: In the cloud, you can apply the same engineering discipline that you use for application code to your entire environment.
+You can define your entire workload and its operations (applications, infrastructure, configuration, and procedures) as code, and update it.
+You can then automate your workload’s operations by initiating them in response to events.
+In the cloud, you can employ automation safety by configuring guardrails, including rate control, error thresholds, and approvals.
+Through effective automation, you can achieve consistent responses to events, limit human error, and reduce operator toil.

 • Refine operations procedures frequently: As you evolve your workloads, evolve your operations appropriately.
 As you use operations procedures, look for opportunities to improve them.
 Hold regular reviews and validate that all procedures are effective and that teams are familiar with them.
 Where gaps are identified, update procedures accordingly.
 Communicate procedural updates to all stakeholders and teams.
 Gamify your operations to share best practices and educate teams.

-• Learn from all operational failures: Drive improvement through lessons learned from all operational events and failures.
+• Learn from all operational events and metrics: Drive improvement through lessons learned from all operational events and failures.
 Share what is learned across teams and through the entire organization.
+Learnings should highlight data and anecdotes on how operations contribute to business outcomes.

 • Use managed services: Reduce operational burden by using AWS managed services where possible.
 Build operational procedures around interactions with those services.